 Meals for the POWs consisted of barley and millet as the main part of each meal.
 Occasionally, the POW received Miso Soup.
 Once in a great while they received seaweed, octopus, and daikon which was a Japanese radish.
 Rice was seldom seen in their meals.

 The American medical staff had little to no medicine to treat the sick with since most of the Red Cross packages had been rifled through and about half of what was in the packages had been appropriated by the Japanese.
 Dr. Hisakichi Tokuda also would cancel the requests for certain drugs made by the POW doctors.

 Another Japanese doctor at the camp, 2nd Lt.
 Hiroshi Fujii, beat and kicked POWs who reported for sick call.
-He also converted Red Cross supplies of his own use.
+He also converted Red Cross supplies for his own use.
 He performed a hemorrhoid operation on a screaming POW without anesthetic, although it was available for use.
 When another POW needed an appendectomy, he performed the operation before the anesthetic took effect.

 Red Cross boxes, medicine, medical equipment, clothing, and shoes were kept from the POWs.
 The only concern the Japanese had was to get as many POWs working as possible.
 If a sick man could stand, he was sent to work.

-According to records, Japanese doctor, Capt Hisakicki Tokuda, performed a pneumothorax on Clifford, on February 10, since his lung had collapsed and the doctor was attempting to relieve pressure on his lung.
+According to records, the Japanese doctor, Capt Hisakicki Tokuda, performed a pneumothorax on Wayne, on February 10th, since his lung had collapsed and the doctor was attempting to relieve pressure on it.
 As it turned out, this operation may have caused his death.
 Medical records show that Pvt.
 Clifford W. Fusselman died of pulmonary tuberculosis and pellagra on Wednesday, March 28, 1945.